Manurocker95/PKHex_ForUnity/README.md

-# PKHex_ForUnity
+# PKHex For Unity

-PKHex usage in Unity Engine.
+aka PKHex4Unity is a C# wrapper for PKHex usage in Unity Engine.

 Why?
 Because why not.